 *These statements have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure or prevent any disease.

-Tip #1: The type of mold I used to make these were 1-1/2-inch by 2-1/2-inch by 5/8-inch (and made 6 thick pieces of chocolate) but I don’t see where they have them anymore at Amazon.
-I also have this set and I think it would also work, however, feel free to use your favorite chocolate mold shape.
+Tip #1: The type of mold I used to make these were 1-1/2-inch by 2-1/2-inch by 5/8-inch (and made 6 thick pieces of chocolate), but feel free to use your favorite chocolate mold shape.

 Tip #2: I’ve also made these with cacao butter but it can be a little tricky because all the other ingredients have to be at room temperature, you can’t let any water touch the bowl or utensils, etc. or the cacao butter will “seize” and become grainy instead of silky and smooth.
 I think the recipe tastes better with the cacao butter, but it is a little expensive.
 Here’s some tips if you want to try it this way: